 The host address that UDP datagrams (messages) will be published to using a UDP socket.
 The default is localhost, but any accessible hostname or IP address can be specified.

-This property is shown when Broadcast is set to No and is hidden when set to Yes.
+The parameter is shown when Broadcast is set to No and is hidden when set to Yes.

 The server port to use when establishing the UDP socket connection.
 GeoEvent Server must be able to discover and connect to this port.
-The default is port 5000, but any available server port can be specified.
+The default is 5000, but any available server port can be specified.

 Specifies whether to broadcast datagrams (messages) to all addresses on the local subnet.
 The default is No.